nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_scan.rst

   Scanning in this situation will have a negative impact on user experience.
 * The maximum scan duration specified by ``CONFIG_DESKTOP_BLE_SCAN_DURATION_S`` times out.

-The scanning continues even if there is no connected Bluetooth peer.
+The scanning is never interrupted if there is no connected Bluetooth peer.

 Implementation details
 **********************